 A TRAINING NETWORK INNOVATING DRUG DEVELOPMENT FOR THE ADVANCED AGE POPULATION

-The advanced age population (>65 years) is affected by an increase in the number and complexity of illnesses, including that of chronic diseases.
+The advanced age population (>65 years) is affected by an increase in the number and complexity of illnesses, including those of chronic diseases.
 Current medical formulation, however, is based on clinical studies of adults aged 18-55 years, meaning that a crucial part of the population in need of medications is not considered during key steps of drug development.
-The needs of the advanced age population will be addressed by AGePOP, a multidisciplinary training and research programme, bringing together expertise from academia, industry and clinics.
+The needs of the advanced age population have been addressed by AGePOP, a multidisciplinary training and research programme, which brought together expertise from academia, industry and clinics.

-AGePOP is an Innovative Training Network (ITN) that will train 11 Early Stage Researchers (ESR) to better understand the gastrointestinal tract and metabolism of geriatric patients and older people.
-They will propose modified oral drug formulations for the advanced age population, with increased swallowability, absorption and improved curative effects.
-The ESRs will be trained as specialised scientists to implement changes in the oral drug product development process, enhancing their career perspectives and employability and contributing to their skill development.
+AGePOP was an Innovative Training Network (ITN) that trained 11 Early Stage Researchers (ESRs) to better understand the gastrointestinal tract and metabolism of geriatric patients and older people.
+They proposed modified oral drug formulations for the advanced age population, with increased swallowability, absorption and improved curative effects, available in numerous publications.
+The ESRs have been trained as specialised scientists to implement changes in the oral drug product development process, enhancing their career perspectives and employability and contributing to their skill development.

 Research

-We aim to develop a sound knowledge of the physiological alterations associated with ageing, which is crucial to drug product performance in older people and geriatric patients.
-Early Stage Researchers will be trained as specialised scientists to implement changes in the oral drug product development process, enhancing their career perspectives and employability and contributing to their skill development.
+We developed a sound knowledge of the physiological alterations associated with ageing, which is crucial to drug product performance in older people and geriatric patients.
+Early Stage Researchers have been trained as specialised scientists to implement changes in the oral drug product development process, enhancing their career perspectives and employability and contributing to their skill development.

 Training

-AGePOP is an Innovative Training Network (ITN).
-The project trains 11 Early Stage Researchers (ESRs) on existing and new drug formulation approaches, on the oral drug absorption process and the GI physiology, as well as in quality assurance, ethics of clinical studies and a broad range of transferable skills.
+AGePOP was an Innovative Training Network (ITN).
+The project trained 11 Early Stage Researchers (ESRs) on existing and new drug formulation approaches, on the oral drug absorption process and the GI physiology, as well as in quality assurance, ethics of clinical studies and a broad range of transferable skills.

 Transferable skills

-Complementary training will equip the ESRs with the broader knowledge and experience needed for successful career paths.
+Complementary training equipped the ESRs with the broader knowledge and experience needed for successful career paths.

 People